elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Usage mechanisms

-Part of the 7.9 release is the introduction of the keyword family[2].
+Part of the 7.9 release is the introduction of the keyword family[3].
 Grouping field types by family is intended to eliminate backwards compatibility issues when replacing an older field type with a new, more specialized type on time-based indices (e.g. `keyword` replaced with `wildcard`).
 The `wildcard` data type will return `keyword` in the output of the field capabilities API call, and this change will enable both types to behave identically at query time.
-This feature eliminates concerns arising from Kibana's field compatibility checks in index patterns..
+This feature eliminates concerns arising from Kibana's field compatibility checks in index patterns.

 ### ECS project